 This is a really simple way to make mornings go faster.
 I have my kids choose their clothes the night before, because this can really be a time-waster.
 My daughter will stand in front of her closet taking a long time to choose out just the right outfit – so why not do this the night before?
 You can even have them choose a backup outfit in case of a change in the weather.

 Breakfast can be both healthy and simple.
 Some of the prep work can be done the night before, such as washing fruit, cutting it up, and having it ready to go in a container in the fridge.
-Things like pancakes or waffles can be frozen in batches.
+Things like pancakes or waffles can be frozen in batches, if you like fresh food then you can also prepare waffles in the latest waffle maker in your kitchen easily whenever you like to eat in few minutes.

 You can also put out breakfast items ahead of time.
-Set the table the night before so that the cereal bowls are already out, glasses are ready, and even cereal is out on the table.
+Set the table the night before so that the cereal bowls are already out, glasses are ready, and even cereal boxes are out on the table.

 Have a “command center”